Skip to main content

 • All other alternatives on the plan’s formulary or covered by the plan have either not been as effective/caused harm or are likely to not be as effective/cause harm based on sound clinical evidence and knowledge of the patient.

-The following tips are from a clinical immunologist who has been successful in overturning denials for immunoglobulin replacement therapy
+The following tips are from a clinical immunologist who has been successful in overturning denials for immunoglobulin replacement therapy.

 • Keep the appeal concise but carefully documented.
-Insurance companies are reviewing thousands of appeals and you have roughly two minutes of the Medical Director's attention.
-The shorter the appeal, the shorter the turn-around time for a response.
+Insurance companies are reviewing thousands of appeals, and you have roughly two minutes of the medical director's attention.
+The shorter the appeal, the shorter the turnaround time for a response.

 • Provide well-accepted studies and medical practice guidelines to justify the appeal.

 • Focus on the rationale.
 A physician's letter that states "because it is medically necessary" is not specific enough to be added to an appeal letter.
 Precise statements are required.
-For example, “there were three episodes of pneumonia with fever of 102°F, and there was a chest x-ray that showed lobar pneumonia and five days of antibiotics were required.”
+For example, “there were three episodes of pneumonia with a fever of 102°F, and there was a chest x-ray that showed lobar pneumonia, and five days of antibiotics were required.”

 • When concluding the letter, add the names of immunologists who have done scientific research on the diagnosis in question, in case the insurer requests a peer review.
 For example, "Should you have any questions, I would request a peer review by either Dr. John Smith or Dr. Ann Jones from the University School of Medicine."